 A. Yes, all three of them have smart notifications.

 Overall, all three watches are solid devices and I would recommend any of them.
 They all have the essential golf features and they’re all slightly different.
-If I had to pick one it would be the Vivoactive 3.
-It has 95% of the golf features, it has more tracking capabilities, and it’s cheaper than the other two.
+If you want to use it for other activities, Vivoactive is the best choice.
+It has all the main golf features, it has more tracking capabilities, and it’s cheaper than the other two.

 If you’re looking to keep track of your swing stats such as club/ball speed, how high your shots are going, smash factor, and more things like that, you might want to get the S20 or S40.
 They’ll only be able to do that if you purchase the Garmin CT10 or the Garmin Truswing.